 If you want to serve others in the community, Husky Helpers may be the group for you.
 They are dedicated to helping those involved in doing community service activities on the Michigan Tech campus and throughout the Copper Country.
 Some of the activities they coordinate or help out with include Make a Difference Day, American Red Cross blood drives and Alternative Spring Break trips.

 To defray the costs of international travel, the University and several external sources offer scholarships and fellowships.
-Visit the International Programs and Services Office for more information on how to apply.
+Review the study abroad financial resources for more information.

 SYP is looking for outstanding individuals who bring amazing experiences and fresh perspectives to the table.
 Applicants should be positive, forward thinking, innovative, and career-minded.
 SYP offers a flexible schedule in a casual, fun work environment, and provides valuable professional development experiences.
 If you're interested in learning more about social issues and gaining a global perspective, we encourage you to apply.